x-vin/covidcures/docs/src/naturopathic.md

 *Here, a controlled blood glucose level denoted a blood glucose range of < or = 250 mg / dl without medication and / or insulin requirement, along with the prescribed diet.
 In the people who achieved such a healthier condition, the diet al.one balanced the blood glucose levels, leading to zero requirement of diabetes medication or insulin.

-The study, ""Diabetes Reversal by Plant-Based Diet"", cited in the references, conducted on 55 diabetes patients, interestingly, showed better efficacy of the diet with older patients with chronic type-2 diabetes.
+The study, *"Diabetes Reversal by Plant-Based Diet"*, cited in the references, conducted on 55 diabetes patients, interestingly, showed better efficacy of the diet with older patients with chronic type-2 diabetes.
 In follow-ups, those who maintained the diet and were still insulin-dependent were able to gradually reduce their dependency, and those who maintained the diet reported sustained benefits from the regimen."

 ### Significant side effects:
-"It has been observed that sometimes patients experience loose motion or diarrhoea while following the Three Step Flu Diet.
+It has been observed that sometimes patients experience loose motion or diarrhoea while following the Three Step Flu Diet.
 If this happens more than 6-7 times, the patient should completely stop the fruits and salad in the DIP Diet, and consume only coconut water until the loose motion stops.

 Patients with Chronic Kidney Disease are advised to adapt the diet to their requirements, as many fruits and vegetables contain relatively high amounts of potassium, oxalates etc. that may not be compatible with a renal diet.
-"

 ### Recommended quantity for stocking:
 The diet uses everyday fruits and vegetables that need not be stocked.